What You Will Learn

 - Several virtual machines that include a hypervisor, Ansible platform, and more

-- All policy and configuration files that can be used to automate security in AWS
+- All policy and configuration files that can be used to automate security for labs

 - A threat-modeling template that can be used for SEC545 and beyond